Multilingualism

 Layout Manager

-Please, note that adding the main multilingual field to the layout does not lead to automatic adding of its locale fields – each field is added separately for each layout type.
+Note that adding the main multilingual field to the layout does not automatically add its locale fields – each field must be added separately for each layout type.

-Multilingualism supports the ability to grant separate roles different read/edit permissions to multilingual fields.
-To do this, go to Administration > Roles > 'Role name' and on the role detail view page click the Edit button:
+You can grant different roles separate read/edit permissions to multilingual fields.
+Go to Administration > Roles > 'Role name' and click Edit:

 Role editing

-On the FIELD LEVEL panel of the role edit view page that opens, find the entity you wish to configure, click + next to it and in the pop-up that appears click the multilingual field to be used as a filter for the given entity:
+On the FIELD LEVEL panel, find the entity you wish to configure, click + next to it and select the multilingual field to be used as a filter:

 Adding filter